Why some people in California's Central Valley don't drink the water

 Now, the state is going beyond that, with the water board scheduled to vote on whether to would require cleanup efforts once TCP reaches a certain threshold.

 The precedent set by California on Tuesday could be important nationwide.
-The Environmental Working Group, an advocacy organization, collected data from water utilities nationwide and concluded that TCP has been detected in at least 13 states, serving millions of people.
+The Environmental Working Group, an advocacy organization, collected data from water utilities nationwide and concluded that TCP has been detected in at least 17 states, serving millions of people.
+EWG currently lists 13 on its website, but will be updating the list to include four more states.